John the Dwarf

 "Humility and the fear of God are above all virtues."

-John the Dwarf left Thebes at eighteen for the Egyptian desert, where his teacher Pambo commanded him to water a dead stick daily for three years until it miraculously bloomed — becoming the Tree of Obedience.
-He became one of the most quoted Desert Fathers, spiritual guide to Arsenius the Great, and patron saint of people with dwarfism.
+John the Dwarf left Thebes at eighteen for the desert of Scetes, where his teacher Pambo commanded him to water a dead stick daily for three years — twelve miles each way — until it miraculously bloomed into the Tree of Obedience.
+He became one of the most quoted Desert Fathers, instructed Arsenius the Great, and is venerated as patron saint of people with dwarfism.

 Early Life